The Academy’s name is the Norwegian Scientific Academy for Polar Research (NVP)

 Election of new members is decided by the board and is based on the proposal of at least 2 members.
 There must be a recommendation from a Member Nomination Committee appointed by the Annual Meeting.

 The President is the head of the Academy and represents the Academy externally.

 The Academy’s daily operations are handled by a Secretary General.

 An auditor is elected in accordance with the trust law.

 §7 Annual Meeting

-An Annual Meeting is to be held before the end of April each year.
 The Board should give at least 3 weeks’ notice.
 The President, or in his absence the Vice-President, leads the proceedings.